konstarina/TMPS/behavioral/behavioral.md

  - [x] Publisher
  - [ ] Strategy

+## Introduction:
+### Motivation
+A common side-effect of partitioning a system into a collection of cooperating classes is the need to maintain consistency between related objects.
+You don't want to achieve consistency by making the classes tightly coupled, because that reduces their reusability.
+The Observer pattern describes how to establish communication relationships.
+The key objects in this pattern are **subject** and **observer**.
+A subject may have any number of dependent observers.
+All observers are notified whenever the subject undergoes a change in state.
+In response, each observer will query the subject to synchronize its state with the subject's state.

+This kind of interaction is also known as publish-subscribe.
+The subject is the publisher of notifications.
+It sends out these notifications without having to know who its observers are.
+Any number of observers can subscribe to receive notifications.
+### Needed entities
+* Subject
+     - knows its observers.
+Any number of Observer objects may observe a subject.
+     - provides an interface for attaching and detaching Observer objects.
+* Observer
+ - defines an updating interface for objects that should be notified of changes in a subject.

+* ConcreteSubject
+ - stores state of interest to ConcreteObserver objects.
+ - sends a notification to its observers when its state changes.

+* ConcreteObserver
+ - maintains a reference to a ConcreteSubject object.
+ - stores state that should stay consistent with the subject's.
+ - implements the Observer updating interface to keep its state consistent with the subject's.

 ## Implementation:
 #### Observer
 The observer pattern is a software design pattern in which an object, called the subject or observable, manages a list of dependents, called observers, and notifies them automatically of any internal state changes, and calls one of their methods.